xiangfp/EmbedShow/README.md

 ## License

-ABC is available under the MIT license.
+EmbedShow is available under the MIT license.
 See the LICENSE file for more info.
-# ABC
+# EmbedShow